 Breakfast Salon: DIY Book Launch

 Celebrate recent and imminent publications across the disciplines.
 If you have a book to celebrate, you are invited to bring a copy for display in Publishers’ Hall.
 Invite a friend or colleague to say a few words about your book, or ask us to pair you with an appreciative and eloquent reader!
-More details to follow.
+To submit details of a book, please complete this short form.

 Town Hall - Throughtopias